 ACTIVE INPUT WINDOW: This readonly value indicates the current size (i.e., area) of your displayed data or "region of interest" as defined by the blanking controls.
 By default, the projector automatically determines what portion of its full resolution to use, and pixels in the surrounding borders are turned off.
 You can also specify a specific active input window size by adjusting one or more "Blank" settings.
-For example, if you have blanked (cropped) 100 pixels from both the left and right edges of an incoming source of $1400 \times 1050$ , the remaining active input window will be reduced to $1200 \times 1050$ .
-When using SD or HD or a decoded video source at INPUT 3 or INPUT 4, the default blanking of "0" defines an active input window of $720 \times 483$ .
+For example, if you have blanked (cropped) 100 pixels from both the left and right edges of an incoming source of 1400×1050 , the remaining active input window will be reduced to 1200×1050 .
+When using SD or HD or a decoded video source at INPUT 3 or INPUT 4, the default blanking of "0" defines an active input window of 720×483 .

 Advanced Size & Position

-Active Input Window 720x483
+Active Input Window 72 20x483

 1. Top Blank 0

-2. Bottom Blank 0 [
+2. Bottom Blank 0

 3. Left Blank 0

 4. Right Blank 0

-5.Plug & Display <edid></edid> esolution 60Hz ▼
+5. Plug & Display (EDID) 5 1280x1024x60Hz▼